4bdullah7eeshan/odin-rock-paper-scissors/README.md

 - but we want only integers...so ...
 - 0 <= Math.floor(Math.random() * n) < n ; will give us integer bt 0 & n
 -

+- next: Declare the players score variables

+Your game will keep track of the players score.
+You will write variables to keep track of the players score.

+Create two new variables named humanScore and computerScore in the global scope.
+Initialize those variables with the value of 0.